kosmojs/kosmojs/docs/generators/react/link.md

 }
 ```

-The `to` prop is typed as `LinkProps`,
+The `to` prop accepts `LinkProps` type - a union generated from your route
-which is a union type generated based on your routes:
+structure:

 ```ts
 export type LinkProps =